SixieChen/tsinghua.edu/index.md

 ## About Me

-I am an undergraduate student at Tsinghua University, majoring in Basic Science of Mathematics and Physics and pursuing a double major in Materials Science and Engineering.
-I am currently an undergraduate researcher in **Prof. Ke Wang**'s group at State Key Laboratory of New Ceramics and Fine Processing, School of Materials Science and Engineering, Tsinghua University.
+I am currently a phd candidate in State Key Laboratory of New Ceramics and Fine Processing, School of Materials Science and Engineering, Tsinghua University, advised by **Prof. Ke Wang** and **Dr. Ze Xu**.
+I received my bachelor’s degree from Tsinghua University, where I majored in Basic Science of Mathematics and Physics and completed a second major in Materials Science and Engineering.

 ## Awards

+- **Award for Outstanding Thesis, School of Materials Science and Engineering**
 - **Outstanding Student Cadre of Tsinghua University**
 - **Outstanding Communist Youth League Member of Tsinghua University**
 - **Awards for Science and Technology Innovation Excellence**